Understanding “Negligent Entrustment” Claims In Personal Injury Lawsuits

 Speak with a Florida Accident Lawyer Today

 In any given accident, there may be more parties legally responsible than just the driver.
 That is why it is critical to work with an experienced Boca Raton personal injury attorney who can fully investigate the circumstances surrounding your accident and give you timely legal advice.
-Contact the Leifer Law Firm today to schedule a free consultation.
+Contact Leifer & Ramirez today to schedule a free consultation.